 Levira is one of the biggest independent TV playout centres in Northern Europe.
 Levira helps local and international media companies to design TV channels and ensure that the programs are on air 24/7 and 365 days a year.
 Levira transmits programs to viewers in the Baltic States, Scandinavia and Europe as well as Turkey and United Arab Emirates.

 Levira is the main TV and radio network operator in Estonia.
-We manage the highly reliable broadcasting network in Estonia and broadcast 38 TV channels, both free-to-air and pay-TV.
+We manage a highly reliable broadcasting network in Estonia and broadcast 38 TV channels, both free-to-air and pay TV.

 Levira’s clients are regional and international broadcasters, IT companies and media service providers, including Discovery, Sony, Viacom, Viasat World, EBU, ATEA, Estonian Public Broadcasting, Eesti Meedia, All Media Eesti as well as major telecoms, such as Telia, Tele2 and Elisa.